uminho-miei-engseg-19-20/EngSeg/ProjetosES/README.eng.md

 Group 9 will analyze and explore the tools [OWASP Code Pulse](https://owasp.org/www-project-code-pulse/) and [OWASP ZAP](https://www.zaproxy.org/), presenting basic and advanced examples of its use.

-Group 13 and Group 14 will analyze and explore the tools [Selenium](https://selenium.dev/), [Kritica](https://kritika.io/) and [Deepscan](https://deepscan.io/), presenting basic and advanced examples of its use.
+Group 13  will analyze and explore the tools [Selenium](https://selenium.dev/), [Kritica](https://kritika.io/) and [Deepscan](https://deepscan.io/), presenting basic and advanced examples of its use.

+Group 14  will analyze and explore Lint tools, namely the [ESLint](https://eslint.org/) for javascript, presenting basic and advanced examples of its use (including its integration with Visual Studio Code IDE).

 ## 3. Project 3